kubernetes/website/content/en/docs/home/contribute/generated-reference/kubernetes-components.md

 {{% capture prerequisites %}}

-* You need a machine that is running Linux or MacOS.
+* You need a machine that is running Linux or macOS.

 * You need to have this software installed: